 Recent technical advances and observations have now demonstrated that the goal of making an image of a black hole is within reach.
 Using the technique of Very Long Baseline Interferometry (VLBI), in which widely separated radio dishes are linked together to form an Earth-sized array, our group has succeeded in confirming event horizon scale structures in two super massive black holes: Sagittarius A*, the 4 million solar mass black hole at the center of the Milky Way (Nature, 455, 78, '08), and M87, a 6 billion solar mass black hole in the giant elliptical galaxy Virgo A (Science, 338, 355, '12).
 This has been accomplished by extending the VLBI technique to the highest observing frequencies and bandwidths, which has provided the required angular resolution and sensitivity.

-To achieve true imaging capability, an international collaboration is developing next-generation VLBI instrumentation for deployment on a Global array of mm and submm wavelength facilities.
-This will extend the current 1.3mm VLBI array to Earth-diameter baselines for which the angular resolution obtained is well matched to the SgrA* and M87 event horizons.
+To achieve true imaging capability, an international collaboration has developed next-generation VLBI instrumentation for deployment on a Global array of mm and submm wavelength facilities.
+This extends the current 1.3mm VLBI array to Earth-diameter baselines for which the angular resolution obtained is well matched to the SgrA* and M87 event horizons.
 Efforts are also aimed at shorter wavelength observations at 0.87mm, where Global baselines can achieve <20 micro arcsecond resolution.
 This new array is called the Event Horizon Telescope (EHT).

-Our group is working on digital backend technologies for VLBI systems.
+Our group continues to work on digital backend technologies for VLBI systems.
 This includes work to coherently phase up connected element interferometers (e.g., the Submillimeter Array on Mauna Kea) to operate as large single apertures for VLBI.
 We also design and build high bandwidth digital signal processing (DSP) based processors to filter and format VLBI data streams that are recorded on custom-built banks of hard disk drives.

-We have recently demonstrated a continuous data throughput of 16Gb/s and the goal is 64Gb/s within 1-2 years.
+We have recently published results of our first successful modeling of a black hole using continuous data throughput of 64Gb/s.
 This work uses next generation Field Programmable Gate Array (FPGA) computational platforms, which are commonly employed throughout radio astronomy.
 We have graduate student positions in all areas of the project including instrument development, data analysis, and theoretical work.
 There are strong ties between the EHT group and members of the ITC at Harvard.
 There are ample opportunities for adventures on remote mountain tops.

 For More Information: